brandoncc/rails-project-navigator/README.md

 ## TODO

-* Add user configuration
-* Allow users to disable categories completely
-* Allow users to override default categories and their settings
 * Allow users to add "global exclude" patterns which will cause files to be excluded for all categories
 * Add "Rake Tasks" to default categories